-Level I: Level I is the employment status given to an employee who does not hold current denominational North American Division certification or is employed under identified special provisions.
+Level I: Level I is the employment status given to an employee who does not hold current North American Division certification, is a part-time/contract teacher or administrator, or is employed under identified special provisions.
 (See §4210)

 Level II: Level II is the employment status given to an employee holding a North American Division Basic Certificate.
 This level may also be given for up to three years to employees holding a current North American Division certificate who transfer into the conference.
-Level II employees are employed for an academic year.
 (See §4215).

-Level III: Level III is the employment status given to continuous full-time employees who hold a current North American Division Standard or Professional certificate.
+Level III: Level III is the employment status granted to experienced teaching or administrative employees to whom the employer wishes to indicate intent to continuous employ.
 (See §4220)